dfsp-spirit/comp_neuro_science/surfstats_desikan/README.md

 - the FreeSurfer matlab functions (https://surfer.nmr.mgh.harvard.edu/, they come with FreeSurfer and can be found in $FREESURFER_HOME/matlab/ after installation)
 - SurfStat by Keith Worsley (http://www.math.mcgill.ca/keith/surfstat/)

-Note that you also need the helper function from this, `plot_data_onto_subject.m`, dir on your matlab path.
+Note that you also need the helper function from this dir, `plot_data_onto_subject.m`, on your matlab path.